Letters of Administration Queensland: How to Apply (Step-by-Step Guide)

 Misunderstanding Intestacy Rules

-Mistake: Assuming a spouse automatically inherits everything, even if stepchildren also exist.
+Mistake: Assuming a spouse automatically inherits everything, or assuming stepchildren inherit as if they were biological children.

 Rushing the Notice Period

-Solution: Mark critical dates in a calendar or task management tool, ensuring no step is bypassed.
+Solution: Mark both dates in a calendar or task management tool, and file on whichever date is later.

 Fees and Costs Involved